bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 ### Animation

-The different [global functions](https://obsproject.com/docs/scripting.html#script-function-exports) defined for a script reflect its life-cycle.
+The different [global script functions](https://obsproject.com/docs/scripting.html#script-function-exports) are defined to let code be executed at different stages of the life-cycle of the script.
 In our case, the following ones are interesting:

-- `script_update` is a good place for initialization as it is called after any settings change, including once after script load
+- **`script_update(settings)`** is a good place for initialization as it is called after any settings change, including once after script load (`settings` is the data settings object, more about that in the next section)
-- `script_tick` is an obvious choice for the animation, called every frame
+- **`script_tick(seconds)`** is an obvious choice for the animation, called every frame (`seconds` is the number of seconds passed since the previous frame)
-- `script_unload` is one of the places where restoring the original source state makes sense (more about that later on)
+- **`script_unload()`** is one of the places where restoring the original source state makes sense (more about that later on)

 The code is then straightforward, in Python: